ryan4yin/nixos-licheepi4a/README.md

 ## TODO

-- [x] fix `Error: unrecognized opcode 'csrr a5,0xc01', , it seems I need to enable the riscv64's zicsr extension`
+- [ ] fix `Error: unrecognized opcode 'csrr a5,0xc01', , it seems I need to enable the riscv64's zicsr extension`
+  - added `gcc.arch = "rv64gc";`, but still not working...

 ## Parameters